 #2 When Moving to Turkey as an Expat, Choose the Right Destination: Istanbul, Ankara, or Izmir?

-Turkey is a big country spreading on two continents, and with the total area of 302,455 sq miles, you know there will be plenty of great places you can call home.
+Turkey is a big country spreading on two continents, and with a total area of 302,455 sq miles, you know there will be plenty of great places you can call home.

-The capital, Ankara, is an international politics hub.
+The capital, Ankara, is an international political hub.
 Besides politics, this is the perfect place to find work if you are interested in the export of mohair, wool, honey, wax, and goats.